 “We’re really excited to be bringing so many enthusiastic and innovative personalities to the South West and are looking forward to working with other local movers and shakers to capitalise on the potential of this great region,” she said.

-The conference will be held at Brother Fox Cafeteria, Deakin University Warrnambool campus from 9am-4.30pm on Tuesday 10th April and will be followed by a Community Grazing Event from 4.30-6pm where participants can partake in local delicacies whilst networking.
+The conference was held at Brother Fox Cafeteria, Deakin University Warrnambool campus f on Tuesday 10th April and was followed by a Community Grazing Event where participants’ palates were treated with a fabulous selection of local food and drink whilst networking with presenters and other conference participants.

 “We are very grateful for the professionalism and care the staff have shown”